jasonacox/UltrasonicDistanceDisplay/README.md

 ATtiny85 Ultrasound Distance Measurement with Dual Segment LED Display

 ## Description
-This project uses the HC-SR04 ultrasonic distance module to determine distance and provide output via two 7-segment display.
-It will show inches for short distances less than 1 foot, then it will show feet with decimal until the distance reaches 10 feet and will continue to show feet.
-The HC-SR04 provides 2cm to 400cm (1in to 13ft) of non-contact measurement functionality.
+This project uses the HC-SR04 ultrasonic distance module to determine distance and display the results via two 7-segment LED displays.
+The HC-SR04 provides readings from 2cm to 400cm (1in to 13ft).

+### Imperial Units
+The code is written to display distances in in inches (1 to 11) for distances less than 1 foot.
+Once the distance reaches 1 foot, it will show feet in decimal (1.0 to 9.9) until the distance reaches 10 feet when it will display in feet only (e.g. 10).

 Components:
 * ATiny85 Microcontroller